Tyler Conklin Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 - Against the 49ers, Conklin has averaged 5.5 receiving yards per game in his two career matchups, 31.0 fewer than his over/under for Sunday's game.

-- The 49ers have the NFL's third-ranked pass defense this season, yielding 218.7 yards per game through the air.
+- The 218.7 passing yards the 49ers yield per game makes them the NFL's third-ranked pass defense this season.

-- With 13 passing TDs conceded this season, the 49ers defense is ranked third in the league.
+- The 49ers have allowed 13 passing TDs this season (1.3 per game), ranking them third among NFL defenses.

 Recent Performances

-- In last week's outing against the Packers, Conklin was targeted three times, picking up 35 yards on three receptions.
+- Conklin put together a 35-yard performance against the Packers last week on three catches while being targeted three times.

-- Conklin has 11 catches on 15 targets for 91 yards and two touchdowns in his last three games, averaging 30.3 yards per game.
+- During his last three games, Conklin has 91 receiving yards on 11 receptions (15 targets), with two touchdowns, averaging 30.3 yards per game.

 Conklin's Minnesota Teammates